Ninja Up Noyo vs Kill Switch Comparison

 Go with Ninja Up Noyo if...

-- •You prefer a higher caffeine dose of 401mg
+- •You prefer a higher caffeine dose (401mg) without exotic stimulants

 Go with Kill Switch if...

-- •You are looking for an extreme pre-workout that includes exotic stimulants
+- •You are looking for an extreme pre-workout with exotic stimulants

-- •You want a product with a proven track record and high popularity
+- •You prefer a product with a large number of community reviews and proven popularity

-- •You are interested in a supplement that may enhance cardio performance
+- •You want a supplement that specifically aids in cardio performance

 Ninja Up Noyo